fauzanmursyid/asctb-ftu-mapping/README.md

 The crosswalk table of renal corpuscle is available on: https://raw.githubusercontent.com/fauzanmursyid/asctb-ftu-mapping/main/renal_corpuscle.csv
 Some anatomical structures were not represented by any object in the original SVG image.
 For example, Bowman's space is a space between the visceral and parietal layers, so there was no ID from the SVG image to represent this AS.
 As the solution, we created a transparent path in the SVG file to represent this space.
 Here are the list of added paths on the SVG files:
-1. path4883 represents Bowman's space
+1. path4883 represents Bowman's space.
+Reason for addition: not represented by any object in the original SVG image.
-2. path17383 represents extraglomerular mesangium
+2. path17383 represents extraglomerular mesangium.
+Reason for addition: some parts of it are not represented by any object in the original SVG image.

 The original SVG file is: https://raw.githubusercontent.com/fauzanmursyid/asctb-ftu-mapping/main/Schematics_Renal%20Corpuscle%20-%20human.svg